AdoriZahard/hi3er/docs/index.md

 Mid | Forbidden Seed / Memory / Burden / Home Lost | The Lonely Moon
 Late | Resolve / Shattered Shackles / Key to the Deep | The Lonely Moon

+!!! note
+    The Lonely Moon is essential for RI to be able to get 4F's Double clear in time.
+No other Support Skill can help efficiently in order to manage this.

 Time | Support 1 | Support 2
 :----: | :----: | :----:
-Early | SA | BR
+Early | SN | BR
-Mid | SA / BK | BR
+Mid | SN | BK
-Late | SA | BR
+Late | SN | BR

 ####<p align="center">Elysia - Signet of ■■</p>

 !!! note
-    BKE is only for the purposes of filling Heimdall's Heavy Trauma Bar, forcefully ending his Red Mode.
+    For Heimdall fight, REMEMBER to bring BK.
+Otherwise, even with Hua2's protection, you'll be fucked if you don't bring her.
+SN and BR are RI's best supports for the remainder of the run.
+You can alternatively bring SA instead of SN but it's better to do so when you have Mobius' Lodging and Unknown [X]

 Signet | Priority
 ------|:----:
-**Blessing of Torch**: When a Combo ATK with KE consumed hits, all gun turrets fire a laser beam at the target to deal Combo ATK stacks × 1600% ATK of Physical DMG. | No
+**Blessing of Prosperity**: Tap [ATK] after evasion to dash to enemies for an aerial kick, which can be connected into Basic ATK Sequence 4.
+Basic ATK Sequence 6 restores KE every time it lands. | **Start**
 **Blessing of Dawn**: At full KE, the next Combo ATK consumes all of it to constitute 4 stacks and additionally fire 4 homing missiles dealing 3600% ATK of Physical DMG. | 1st
 **Blessing of Blossom**: Homing missiles restore 2 SP on hit.
 Basic ATK Sequence 6 additionally fires 4 homing missiles each dealing 200% ATK of Physical DMG. | 2nd
-**Blessing of Prosperity**: Tap [ATK] after evasion to dash to enemies for an aerial kick, which can be connected into Basic ATK Sequence 4.
-Basic ATK Sequence 6 restores KE every time it lands. | Start
+**Blessing of Torch**: When a Combo ATK with KE consumed hits, all gun turrets fire a laser beam at the target to deal Combo ATK stacks × 1600% ATK of Physical DMG. | No
 **Blessing of Fertility**: Ultimate replenishes 40 light bullets for every gun turret and boosts their Tech Level by 1 (caps at 3).
 Each turret restores Tech Level × 30 KE per second. | No

 !!! note
-    If you don't get Blossom... well, Kevin's SP Regen becomes an absolute must to keep up with abusing him.
+    Prosperity into Dawn double start is a must.
+A 3rd Ego is STRONGLY recommended to get for Blossom after F7.
+Blossom will not only increase your DPS very noticeably, but also will literally be your best SP Regen source for the entire run.

 ####<p align="center">Aponia - Signet of Discipline (1st Core)</p>

 !!! note
-    Ideal course of build up: Double Ego start > Apo2 Core by F4 > Apo2 Breach by F5 > Hua or Kevin by F6 > Complete Hua or Kevin 2nd Core by F7.
+    2 Ego Start (Prosperity + Dawn) into Aponia Basic ATK F3, finish Aponia 2nd Core by F4 Double with 70 Initial Load & SP Regen OR Ultimate, grab Aponia's Breach F5 and go shop F6, use 3* Remembrance Sigil Abuse to get Kalpas' TDM and Phys DMG at +3 from Shop preferentially, or one of them and the Max HP% and Hua's TDM and Phys DMG.
+If no money for a 4th signet, then upgrade Aponia's Basic to +3 and proceed to either grab Aponia's remaining 2 Enhanceds OR finish Hua 2nd Core, preferentially with 3* Remembrance Sigil Abuse to get them at +2, by F7 Double

 Signet | Priority